International Alliance for Cancer Early Detection

 - Access to critical resources such as early disease tissue samples and longitudinal patient data

 The Canary Center is a world-class research facility dedicated to cancer early detection programmes, with a mission to discover and develop diagnostic and imaging systems for the detection and prognosis of cancers during their early, curable stages.
-The Canary Center brings to the Alliance state-of-the-art facilities and collaborative research programmes in molecular imaging, proteomics, chemistry, cell and molecular biology, and bioinformatics.
-Working closely with the Stanford Cancer Institute, the Canary Center also brings deep experience in translating early detection research into clinical trials to translate new discoveries into new treatments as rapidly as possible.
+The Canary Center integrates research on both in vivo and in vitro diagnostics to deliver these tests, by housing state-of-the-art facilities and collaborative research programs in molecular imaging, proteomics, chemistry, cell and molecular biology, and bioinformatics.
+These initiatives have extensive links to the Stanford Cancer Institute, forming a direct pipeline for translation of early cancer detection research into clinical trials and practice.

 University of Cambridge